aryuuu/dmenu-todo/README.md

 1. **N tasks** displays the number of current active tasks.
 2. **Add** allows you to add new task.
 After choosing this option you will be promted to type your task.
 Click *Enter* to finish.
 3. **Display** shows your current task list and allows you to delete tasks.
 Select the task you want to delete and press *Enter*.
 You will be prompted "Delete?" with *Yes* and *No* option.
 Select *Yes* if you wish to delete the task.
 Afterwards you will be shown updated todo list where you can delete any addional tasks or press *Esc* if you wish to exit.

+dmenu **Add** and **Display** can be accessed through `dmenu-add` and `dmenu-display` command-line options.